-Our experimental setting thus proposed here provides changes in both directions (impairment to rescue), has different effects in adults and juveniles, yields different effects in different brain regions, and is robust with enduring long-term effects.
-We propose here to examine (1) the neuronal correlates by c-Fos activation that will indicate the activated circuits during the different conditions and (2) changes in LTP that represents a model of memory formation in the hippocampus-amygdala and prefrontal cortex circuit
+The experimental system that we propose for this aim thus induces changes in both directions (impairment to rescue), has different effects in adults and juveniles, yields distinct effects in different brain regions, and is robust with enduring long-term effects.
+In this Aim, we propose to examine (1) neuronal c-Fos activation that will be indicative of activated circuits under different conditions and (2) changes in LTP that represent a model of memory formation in the hippocampus-amygdala and PFC circuit.

-Aim 2a: Brain regions and circuits activated following social isolation, HFD and the combination of both in juvenile and adult males and females.
+Aim 2a: Define the brain regions and circuits activated following exposure to social isolation, HFD intake, or the combination thereof in juvenile and adult males and females.

-To pursue age and sex differential activity that might contribute to the effect of isolation, HFD and both on SRM we will profile c-Fos expression patterns following the different conditions.
-We will identify the recruitment of the mPFC, CA1 and the amygdala (medial and basolateral nuclei) upon social exposure in the different conditions (Age, Sex, Diet, and Housing).
+To pursue age- and sex-dependent activities that may contribute to the effects of isolation, HFD, or the combination of the two on SRM, we will profile c-Fos expression patterns under different conditions.
+We will identify the recruitment of the mPFC, CA1, and amygdala (medial and basolateral nuclei) upon social exposure in groups exposed to different conditions (Age, Sex, Diet, and Housing).

-Aim 2b: Exploring electrophysiological signatures of isolation, HFD and both
+Aim 2b: Explore the electrophysiological signatures associated with isolation and/or HFD intake.

-Our data on the differential effect of HFD on LTP in the CA1 and the prefrontal cortex in the adult animal24,26, as well as the partial rescue of prefrontal LTP by the HFD, call for examining the effects of these manipulations in the CA1 or the basolateral amygdala (BLA).
-For this purpose, we will use high frequency -induced LTP to seek deficits and rescue of the network by the different conditions in juvenile and adult males and females.
-Protocols of stimulation are described in our work and in others19,21,26,46,47,60.
+Our data regarding the differential effects of HFD on LTP in the CA1 and the prefrontal cortex in the adult animals24,26, as well as the partial rescue of prefrontal LTP by the HFD intake, highlight the need to examine the effects of these manipulations in the CA1 or the basolateral amygdala (BLA).
+For this purpose, we will use high-frequency-induced LTP to identify deficits and rescue phenotypes in this network under our different experimental conditions in juvenile and adult males and females.
+Stimulation protocols have been described in prior work from our group and others19,21,26,46,47,60.

-Working hypotheses: Based on our previous publications17,18,47, we predict that the rescue of memory deficits in Aim 1a will be accompanied by normalization of LTP changes in the CA1 and the mPFC, but not in the BLA.
-This rescue may also be reflected in differential activation as monitored by c-Fos compared to HFD and isolation groups.
-Similar to SRM, we predict optimal rescue when Isolation and HFD are presented together (instead of successively), during the juvenile period.
+Working hypotheses: Based on our previous publications17,18,47, we hypothesize that the rescue of memory deficits in Aim 1a will be accompanied by the normalization of LTP changes in the CA1 and the mPFC, but not in the BLA.
+This rescue may also be reflected by differential activation, as monitored by c-Fos levels, when comparing the HFD and isolation groups.
+As with SRM, we predict optimal rescue when isolation and HFD are presented together (rather than successively) during the juvenile period.

-Research design and methods: Experimental procedure is depicted in Schematic # 1: We have experience in all protocols proposed here; behavioral testing as well as LTP are previously described 18,19,22–25,45, c-Fos immunostaining and the protocols are described in our published work 61,62.
-We will test [Age (Juveniles, Adults), Sex (Males and Females), Housing (Isolation, Group), Diet (HFD, CD)] at 7 or 30 days after manipulations.
-For behavior animals will be tested after the 7 or 30 days period, some will be taken to electrophysiology or will be euthanized 90 min after the last behavioral manipulation.
-We will test also naïve groups in both electrophysiology and c-Fos as additional controls For each region, we will quantify the number of c-fos+ neurons from both left and right hemispheres and the average within each animal.
-We will use 6-8 animals per group for electrophysiology.
-For c-Fos 4-5 animals per group.
+Research design and methods: Our experimental approach for this Aim is depicted in Schematic 1.
+We have experience with all of the protocols proposed herein, with behavioral testing techniques and LTP analyses being performed as described previously18,19,22–25,45.
+The c-Fos immunostaining protocols are also described in our published work 61,62.
+We will test Age (Juveniles, Adults), Sex (Males and Females), Housing (Isolation, Group), and Diet (HFD, CD) at 7 or 30 days after these experimental manipulations.
+Behavioral analyses will be performed after 7 or 30 days, and some animals will be used for electrophysiology analyses or will be euthanized 90 min after the last behavioral manipulation.
+Naïve animals will also undergo electrophysiology and c-Fos as additional controls For each region, we will quantify the number of c-Fos+ neurons from the left and right hemispheres and the average within each animal.
+We will use 6-8 animals/group for electrophysiology analyses, and 4-5/group for c-Fos staining.